ddagmilu/Brruma/README.md

 A C# Packet sniffer that strictly uses WindowsForm, utilizing JSON maps to analyze packets

-Designed for the Vulnerability and Security module in Master I at the University of Jijel. currently requires significant optimization.
-I may fix some flaws and optimize it in the future
+Designed for the Vulnerability and Security module in Master I at the University of Jijel. currently requires some optimization.
+I may fix some flaws in the future

 ## Screenshot
 ![Screenshot](https://i.imgur.com/FDWYCnJ.png)